unrival-protocol/documentation/source/whitepaper.rst

 .. image:: ./static/images/stag_hunt.png

-1. there's a paradoxical situation

-2. there's an attempt to cooperate
-   a. the attempt brings problems
-   b. the problems are continual and can never be solved
-   c. nonetheless we must keep trying - this resembles navigation
-   d. we need an organic, evolving navigation protocol
+**Key Takeaways**

+- There exist paradoxical situations in which self-interested agents choose strategies leading to suboptimal outcomes.

+- Should agents attempt to cooperate, they are confronted by some difficulties:

+  - Communication may be impossible or so costly that, should it lead to optimal outcomes, nonetheless offsets the benefit such that agents choose not to communicate.
+Besides the costs of physical media, like smoke signals and fiber optics, this costliness may materialize in:

+  - The ability of agents to deceive one another, whereby they forego an ideal outcome but gain the upper hand over their rivals.

+Thus, there are no simple solutions to coordination problems, as proposed solutions (e.g. better, faster communication channels) often enable more efficient deception for any added benefit.
+Unrival introduces a meta-game for overcoming these difficulties.

 The Meta-Game
 ~~~~~~~~~~~~~

 One thing is certain: it really is the most rational choice for hunters to hunt for hares - *within the confines of the staghunt game*.
-But games aren't real life; their rules are not necessarily the only relevant ones.
+But games aren't real life; their rules don't necessarily reflect the full range of choices available to agents.
 It may also be possible to play a meta-game that can improve outcomes within the given game.

-The way to play the meta game is simple:

-For Individuals
-^^^^^^^^^^^^^^^

-The Individual Protocol is described in a different paper.
-(In short: create small amounts of todo items -- these are like the steam that powers the Unrival engine.)

-For Groups
-^^^^^^^^^^

 The subject of this paper is a group protocol for playing meta-games.
 Such a protocol should confer enough benefit on its users to outweigh any associated costs associated with its use.